 Summary of Tajikistan

-The point of natural beauty is one of the most beautiful countries in which I have been.
+From the point of natural beauty Tajikistan is one of the most beautiful countries in which I’ve ever been.
 The mountains and turquoise lakes are amazingly beautiful and people are always friendly.
 Tajikistan is also one of the biggest unforgettable challenges to reflect on the fact that we should appreciate the luxury we have in Poland.
 I am talking of course traversing the Pamirska Trajectory and the entire Badachszan Mountain Region.
 Other fun are, for example, hot springs, donkey rides and some antique objects.
 Problems can only be with the militia but they can not be avoided.
 You should politely give the passport for inspection and politely answer all questions, most of which is due to pure curiosity bored to the pain of militiamen and soldiers.

 To sum up, Tajikistan is beautiful and my trip to this country was one of the most interesting challenges of my life.

 Good material for a book.

 Great travel report!
 I was also in Tajikistan and in the Pamir this year!